OpenSimulationInterface/osi-visualizer/README.md

 #### Environment and dependencies

-Currently we strongly recommend users to use the osi-visualizer under Ubuntu Linux 16.04 LTS.
-You can see a working development environment based on Ubuntu 16.04 LTS in the Dockerfile in the repository.
+Currently we recommend users to use the osi-visualizer under Ubuntu Linux 18.04 LTS.
+You can see a working development environment based on Ubuntu 18.04 LTS in the Dockerfile in the repository.

 * [cmake](https://cmake.org/) (>= 3.5)
 * [Qt](http://download.qt.io/official_releases/qt/) (>= 5.5.0)